Therapy for Anxiety

 Get matched with a therapist who gets you.

-Get matched with a therapist who aligns with your needs and preferences in as little as 48 hours.
-As the world’s largest online networks of therapists, we have a vast array of therapists who specialize in anxiety.
+Get matched with a mental health professional or therapist who aligns with your needs and preferences in as little as 48 hours.
+As the world’s largest online networks of therapists, we have a vast array of therapists who specialize in anxiety, including social anxiety disorder, generalized anxiety, and more.
 And if you aren’t happy with your current mental health provider, you can easily switch therapists at the click of a button.

 3